guillermooo/sublime-undocs/source/basic_concepts.rst

 The *Packages* Directory
 ==============================

 This is a **key directory**: all resources for supported programming and markup languages are stored here.
-A *package* is a directory containing related files having a special meaning for Sublime Text.
+A *package* is a directory or zip file containing related files having a special meaning for Sublime Text.

 You can access the packages directory from the main menu